Wapiti08/LogAnalyzer/README.md

 ```

 ## Statement:
-*The model is based on off-line work, the online real-time detection is not available now.*
+- *The model is based on off-line work, the online real-time detection is not available now.*
+- The [loglizer](https://github.com/logpai/loglizer) and [logparser](https://github.com/logpai/logparser) are open source tools, author's rights are reserved.

 ## References：
 *1.Execution Anomaly Detection in Distributed Systems through Unstructured Log Analysis*